enics-labs/Selfie5/README.md

 *Selfie5: an autonomous, self-contained verification approach for high-throughput random testing of programmable processors*
 Link to be provided upon publication release.

-__Currently setup and running guidelines are under work in progress, to be accomplished by publication release time.__
+__Currently setup and running guidelines are under WORK IN PROGRESS, to be accomplished by publication release at towards the above conference.__

+# Download and Installation

+To Be provided ...